bongiozzo/musica_mustdie/output/band_gorod.md

 # Gorod

-Дискография
+## Дискография

-"Neurotripsicks" 2005, Techno Death
+### "Neurotripsicks" 2005, Techno Death

+1. Intro / Gorod Rises Up (1:23)
+2. Gutting Job (3:55)
+3. Smoked Skulls (4:00)
+4. Hunt to the Weaks (4:23)
+5. Beware of Tramps (4:42)
+6. Pig's Bloated Face (5:27)
+7. Rusted Nails Attack (5:15)
+8. Harmony in Torture (5:26)
+9. Earth Pus (4:38)
+10. Neuronal Disorder State (5:45)
+11. Gorod (1999) (3:43)
+12. Submission Transfer (2005) (2:31)

-"Leading Vision" 2006, Techno Death
+### "Leading Vision" 2006, Techno Death

+1. Here Die Your Gods 04:35
+2. Thirst For Power 03:09
+3. Blackout 04:46
+4. Chronicle From The Stone Age 03:18
+5. Life Controller 04:43
+6. Edaenia 2312 05:27
+7. State Of Secret 04:24
+8. Eternal Messiah 03:12
+9. Obsequium Minaris 03:53
+10. Hidden Genocide 05:20

-"Process of a New Decline" 2009, Techno Death "Transcendence" 2011, Techno Death
+### "Process of a New Decline" 2009, Techno Death

+1. Disavow Your God 05:02
+2. Programmers of Decline 05:11
+3. Diverted Logic 04:58
+4. Rebirth of Senses 04:05
+5. The Path 03:44
+6. Splinters of Life 05:20
+7. Guilty of Dispersal 04:23
+8. Gilded Cage 03:25
+9. A Common Hope 04:16
+10. Watershed 05:05
+11. Almighty Murderer 04:35

+Arnaud - Guitar (Trarko)
+Barby - Bass (Voracious Gangrene)
+Guillaume - Vocals (Voracious Gangrene)
+Mathieu - Guitar
+Sam - Drums (Zubrowska)

+### "Transcendence" 2011, Techno Death

+01. Earth Pus 03:53
+02. Earth Pus (Salvation) 05:28
+03. Blackout (Renewed Souls) 04:11
+04. Textures (Cynic cover) 04:49
+05. Transcendence (feat.
+Ross Dolan) 15:22

+First pressing on digipak.
+Originally planned to be released along with a bonus DVD, but for budget reasons this didn't happen.

+ Track 1 is a new version of "Earth Pus", recorded in Spring 2010.
+ Track 2 is a new acoustic version of "Blackout".
+ Track 3 is a Cynic cover.
+ Track 4 is a new acoustic version of "Earth Pus".
+ Track 5 is a new song.

-"A Perfect Absolution" 2012, Techno Death
+### "A Perfect Absolution" 2012, Techno Death

+1. Birds Of Sulphur
+2. Sailing Into The Earth
+3. Elements And Spirit
+4. The Axe Of God
+5. 5000 At The Funeral
+6. Carved In The Wind
+7. Varangian Paradise
+8. Tribute Of Blood

-"A Maze of Recycled Creeds" 2015, Techno Death
+### "A Maze of Recycled Creeds" 2015, Techno Death

+1. Air de l'Ordre  00:58
+2. Temple to the Art-God  03:21
+3. Celestial Nature  04:26
+4. Inner Alchemy  06:13
+5. The Mystic Triad of Artistry  05:08
+6. An Order to Reclaim  04:31
+7. From Passion to Holiness  05:46
+8. Dig into Yourself  03:20
+9. Rejoice Your Soul  04:50
+10. Syncretic Delirium  05:07
+11. An Order to Reclaim (Alternative Version)  04:15
+12. Celestial Nature (Alt.
+Tracking)

 ## Отношения с другими группами